dzeke/ColoradoRiverCollaborate/PowellMonthlyRelease/README.md

 # Lake Powell monthly releases by annual release target

 This document plots Lake Powell monthly release volumes by month and annual volume.
 The purpose is to identify the high release months that correspond to high energy load months.
 The file with the CRSS data is **Powell-MonthlyReleaseSchedule.txt**.
 This data comes form the Powell.MonthlyReleaseTable slot in the Colorado River Simulation System (CRSS) model.
-This data is also presented in the [Long-Term Experimental and Management Plan](https://www. usbr.gov/uc/progact/amp/ltemp.html) (2016).
+This data is also presented in the [Long-Term Experimental and Management Plan](https://www.usbr.gov/uc/progact/amp/ltemp.html) (2016).

-A plot is shown for Monthly Release volume vs month for different time series of Annual releases
+A plot is shown for Monthly Release volume vs month for different time series of Annual releases.

 ## Findings
 1. The high release volume months are January, February, March, June, July, and August.